What are personal loans?

-Most personal loans are “unsecured loans,” meaning you don't need to put any money down — or offer up collateral like your house as you would with a home equity loan
+Most personal loans are “unsecured,” meaning you don't need to put any money down — or offer up collateral like your house as you would with a home equity loan

 Personal loans are increasingly popular, because they can be used for practically anything.
 While the number of mortgages dropped considerably over the last decade, unsecured loans rose dramatically.